 Keep reading for the quick four-step process to sculpted skin.

 Prep skin with your foundation or tinted moisturizer of choice.
-Smashbox Camera Ready BB Water ($42), It Cosmetics Your Skin But Better CC Cream ($38), and Nars Velvet Matte Skin Tint ($44) yield really natural-looking results.
+Smashbox Camera Ready BB Cream ($42), It Cosmetics Your Skin But Better CC Cream ($38), and Nars Velvet Matte Skin Tint ($44) yield really natural-looking results.
 Apply the product with a buffing brush—it blends really well into the skin—for an airbrushed finish.

 Start the product at the highest, roundest part of your cheek on one side, and continue blending the product in a straight line over the nose and onto the other cheek.
 Blush isn’t required, but it can be a great addition to make the “stripe” look more realistic.